vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    az group create -g $RESOURCE_GROUP -l $LOCATION
    ```

-1. Run the following commands to create an instance of the standard SKU of the Azure Spring Cloud service.
+1. Run the following commands to create an instance of the standard SKU of the Azure Spring Apps service.
 Note that the name of the service needs to be globally unique, so adjust it accordingly in case the randomly generated name is already in use.
 Keep in mind that the name can contain only lowercase letters, numbers and hyphens.

    ```bash
    SPRING_CLOUD_SERVICE=springcloudsvc$RANDOM$RANDOM